vippsas/vipps-partner/README.md

 [portal.vipps.no](https://portal.vipps.no)
 contains a lot of help and tips, as well as links to more information.

-There are still some common problems:
+There are still some common problems that cause delays:

 * The application is not signed by a person that has signatory rights.
-  Merchants can check this at [Brønnøysundregistrene](https://www.brreg.no).
+  Merchants can check who can sign at [Brønnøysundregistrene](https://www.brreg.no).
 * The merchant's website does not have the
   [legally required terms and conditions](https://www.forbrukertilsynet.no/lov-og-rett/veiledninger-og-retningslinjer/standard-salgsbetingelser-for-forbrukerkjop-av-varer-over-internett).
 * The merchant's website does not have the organization number clearly visible.
+* The merchant has not provided enough information about what they want to use Vipps for ("Spesifiser kort hvilke varer/tjenester dere selger").
 * Vipps has sent an email requesting additional information, but has not received a reply.
   Merchants should check their "spam" and try to search their email for "vipps".
 * The application has been declined.
 Vipps only informs the merchant about this, not the partner.

-Partners should always check with the merchant for an updated status before contacting Vipps.
+**Please note:** Partners should always check with the merchant for an updated status before contacting Vipps.

 ## The Vipps Signup API